 We will be proactive to the physical, emotional and educational needs of all learners to help ensure a safe learning community.

 Academic Culture is the explicit teaching of active engagement, grit, and perseverance strategies to encourage student ownership of learning in order to be more successful in the future.
 We encourage every student to become a self-regulated learner who takes control of and evaluates one’s own learning and behavior.
 Students who are self-regulated learners believe that opportunities to take on challenging tasks, practice their learning, develop an understanding of subject matter, and exert effort, will give rise to academic success.
 Self-regulated learners are successful because they control their learning environment and usually exhibit a high sense of self-efficacy.
 They exert this control by directing and regulating their own actions toward their learning goals and attribute successes or failures to internal factors including effort expended on a task and effective use of strategies.
+We also believe in being student-centered and responsive to the unique experiences and knowledge students bring to all learning environments.

 Expectations & Rules